PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/general/maintenance.md

 **Enable store for logged-in employees.** By default, this setting is enabled.
 When an employee is logged in, his/her **IP address should automatically be allowed to access the front office**, even if the shop is disabled, cf. _to do_ issue #[18932](https://github.com/PrestaShop/PrestaShop/issues/18932).
 A help text is available: `Allow logged-in employees to access the store, even in maintenance mode.` in `Admin.Shopparameters.Help`.

 **Maintenance IP.** It **allows specific IP addresses to access the store even if it is disabled**.
 Clicking `Add my IP` should automatically fetch the IP address of the current computer.
 Users can add as many IP addresses as they need as long as separated with commas (,).
+You can allow a set of ip v4 address to access the front office.
+Since 1.7.8 you can add ip v6 addresses and ip subnet, Ip subnet has to be in CIDR format.

 A help text is available: `Allow IP addresses to access the store, even in maintenance mode.
 Use a comma to separate them (e.g. 42.24.4.2,127.0.0.1,99.98.97.96).` in `Admin.Shopparameters.Help`.